rtodd001/PresidentailDataAnalysis/README.md

 2. Has COVID-19 impacted the Democratic Candidate Race?

 ## Product specification
-> For this phase, you are asked to perform data analysis.
+> For this sprint, you are asked to perform data analysis.
 This can include building a model to perform prediction (like applying linear regression or kNN) or clustering.
 You can also use the models for data analysis, not just ‘predictions’.
 For example, in linear regression we saw that the resulting coefficients tell us how the features are correlated to the target variable.
 So, this analysis